 The CLS Program provides intensive language study for US undergraduate and graduate students, funded by the US Department of State.
 Students spend eight to ten weeks abroad studying one of 15 critical languages.
 The program funds eight to ten weeks of language immersion and cultural enrichment, including travel, room, and board.

 Monbukagakusho (MEXT) Scholarship

 The Ministry of Education, Culture, Sports, Science, and Technology (MEXT) offers scholarships to international students who wish to study in graduate courses at Japanese universities either as (non-degree) student or regular student for a degree under the Japanese Government.
-Each grantee will be provided ¥143,000 per month for non-degree research, ¥144,000 per month for Master's courses, and ¥145,000 per month for Doctoral courses.
-An additional monthly stipend of 2,000 or 3,000 yen may be provided to those undertaking study or research in specially designated regions.
+Scholarships will provide tuition coverage, accommodation, monthly living allowance, and round airfare travel expenses from your country to Japan.